Azure/azure-iot-connected-factory/README.md

 4. To have the key picked up by the build.ps1 script, set the environment variable "$env:MapApiQueryKey" in your PowerShell environment to a valid BingMaps license key and it will be picked up by the build script and automatically added to the settings of the App Service.
 5. Run a local or cloud deployment using build.ps1.

+#### Simulation VM security
+By default the configuration of the VM used for the production line simulation does not allow any inbound connections.
+This was a deliberate decision to maintain high level security for the VM.
+If you need to change the configuration of the production line VM to allow inbound connections, e.g. to login via SSH, please make sure you are running a vulnerability check on the VM first and also install the latest patches by following the [instructions](https://wiki.ubuntu.com/Security/Upgrades) on the Ubuntu website.

 ## Documentation

   * [IoT Suite documentation](https://azure.microsoft.com/documentation/suites/iot-suite/)